Uncertainty-aware Panoptic Segmentation

 In this section, we report results to quantitatively compare the performance of our proposed EvPSNet architecture against the introduced baselines.
 To this end, we employ our proposed uncertainty-aware panoptic segmentation metrics, as well as standard panoptic segmentation metrics.

-\tabref{tab:cityval} presents the results on the validation set of the Cityscapes dataset.
-Our proposed EvPSNet model outperforms all the proposed baselines on the introduced uncertainty-aware panoptic segmentation metrics uPQ and pECE by a margin of 3.3\% and 3.2\% respectively, in comparison to PanopticDeepLab+Ev, the second-best baseline.
-Note that PanopticDeepLab+Ev also uses our formulation of \eqref{eq:log_loss_sem} together with the softplus activation function.
-In comparison to EfficientPS, our network achieves a gain of 5.0\% in uPQ, 3.3\% in uPQ$^{\text{Th}}$, 5.9\% in uPQ$^{\text{St}}$ and 7.0\% in pECE.
-With the advantage of our proposed Lov{\'a}sz evidential loss function for the semantic segmentation, our network achieves the highest value of 69.5\% for PQ$^{\text{St}}$.
-Moreover, we also achieve the highest PQ value, which we attribute to better uncertainty and probability estimation, which is further utilized by our proposed probabilistic panoptic fusion module.
+The results for the Cityscapes data are presented in \tabref{tab:cityval}.
+Our proposed EvPSNet model outperforms all the proposed baselines on the introduced uncertainty-aware panoptic segmentation metrics uPQ and pECE by a margin of 3.8\% and \myworries{4.9\%} respectively, in comparison to EfficientPS+TS, the second-best baseline.
+Also, note that PanopticDeepLab+Ev uses our formulation of \eqref{eq:log_loss_sem} together with the softplus activation function.
+In comparison to EfficientPS, our network achieves a gain of \myworries{4.8\%} in uPQ, \myworries{4.8\%} in uPQ$^{\text{Th}}$, \myworries{4.4\%} in uPQ$^{\text{St}}$ and \myworries{6.6\%} in pECE.
+With the advantage of our proposed Lov{\'a}sz evidential loss function for the semantic segmentation, our network achieves the highest value of \myworries{69.0\%} for PQ$^{\text{St}}$.
+Moreover, we also achieve the highest PQ value, which we attribute to better uncertainty and probability estimation, which is further utilized by our proposed panoptic fusion module.
 PQ$^{\text{Th}}$ of EvPSNet decreases in comparison to EfficientPS, which is due to only utilizing the segmentation uncertainties for the instance segmentation head.
 We believe that incorporating the regression uncertainties for the bounding box can improve results.
-Nevertheless, EvPSNet gains 3.3\% on the uPQ$^{\text{Th}}$ in comparison to EfficientPS.
+Nevertheless, EvPSNet gains \myworries{4.8\%} on the uPQ$^{\text{Th}}$ in comparison to EfficientPS.

-The addition of temperature scaling improves the performance of the base networks in terms of uncertainty estimation while keeping the performance on the classical panoptic metrics almost the same.
+While the addition of temperature scaling does not significantly affect the performance of the base networks on the classical panoptic metrics, it does improve the uncertainty estimation (pECE and thus uPQ).
+However, the improvement is not as large as from our evidential method.

-Additionally, we show the advantage of using our proposed Lov{\'a}sz Evidential (LE) loss function by comparing EvPSNet (with LE) with EvPSNet* (without LE).
-Our loss function gains 1.4\% on uPQ and 0.7\% on PQ.
-It is interesting to note that even though we only utilize the loss in the semantic segmentation head, it still improves also uPQ$^{\text{Th}}$ and PQ$^{\text{Th}}$.
+Additionally, we show the advantage of using the Lov{\'a}sz Evidential (LE) loss function by comparing our EvPSNet (with LE) with a version trained without it.
+Our modified loss function gains \myworries{1.4\%} on uPQ and 0.7\% on PQ.